 An offer of admission means you have been accepted to your program of choice.
 Congratulations!
 After you receive an offer of admission or conditional admission, you need to accept or decline the offer.

 A conditional offer of admission letter will indicate your application's missing requirements.
 It will provide an overview of the unmet conditions and a deadline by which all requirements must be fulfilled.
 You need to clear these conditions by the specified deadline.
 No additional offer of admission email will be sent.

 If you are not offered admission to your program of choice, you still have some options.
 You can upgrade your academic requirements, apply to related programs or apply again for another start date when more space is available.
 Your letter will give you an indication of where you can find advice and services to improve future applications.

-If you are missing some of the requirements for admission to your program of choice, we may send you an email offering our Academic Pathways preparatory program for international students.
+If you are missing some of the requirements for admission to your program of choice, you can consider applying to one of our preparatory programs.